Bangladesh beat Pakistan to complete historic Test series win at home

 Taijul took the final wicket of Khurram Shahzad to return figures of 6-120 and trigger Bangladesh celebrations.

-Bangladesh wicketkeeper Litton Das scored 126 in their first-innings 278.
+Bangladesh wicketkeeper Litton Das scored 126 in their 278 in the first innings.

 Veteran batsman Mushfiqur Rahim scored 137 in the second to guide Bangladesh to 390, with contributions from Mahmudul Hasan Joy (52) and Litton (69).